edofe99/Quant-Energy-Pricer/README.md

 A tool for pricing full‑load energy contracts.

-> In a full load contract the client pays a fixed price and the seller will deliver, regardless of amount consumed or variation in the market price.
+> In a full load contract the client pays a fixed price and the seller will deliver, regardless of amount consumed or variation of the market price.

 ## 🔧 Key Features